 While extremely delicious and the finishing touch on traditional recipes like chicken piccata, capers can be an expensive store-bought item for the home cook.
-But you don't have to give up on taste in the name of being thrifty.
+You don't have to give up on taste in the name of being thrifty, though.
 When traditional capers just aren't in the budget, or you'd like to opt for a homemade version, pickled nasturtium buds or pods are an inexpensive substitute for pricey capers.
-In fact, they've been called "poor man's capers," a name we've decided to embrace with open arms.

 Nasturtiums are wildly weedy plants that are known for their edible flowers.
 While the flowers and leaves have a warm, tangy flavor, the buds or pods have a distinct mustardy flavor and when pickled can taste remarkably similar to traditional capers.
 Even better, pickled nasturtium pods are extremely inexpensive (even free if you can find them) and easy to make!

 - ½ medium lemon (thinly sliced)

 - 1 teaspoon pickling spice